AussieGuy0/java-htmx-todo/README.md

 - [Javalin](https://javalin.io/): Backend web server.
 - [j2html](https://j2html.com/): Html builder library.

-Which allows the whole thing to be written a single Java file.
+Which allows the whole thing to be written a [single Java file](https://github.com/AussieGuy0/java-htmx-todo/blob/e8c174b8bfd3173e2b392601b460dc75411db7c5/src/main/java/dev/anthonybruno/htmx/Server.java).
 There is not a single line of Javascript in this whole project!^

-^ Yes, technically HTMX does bring in Javascript but you know what I am saying.
+^ Yes, technically HTMX does bring in Javascript but ya know what I'm saying.

 ## Wow...there is an awful lot of inline styling in this project.

 This is just an example application, not a fully fledged deploy-on-prod thing!

 If you were doing it properly, maybe you would write it in css files, import tailwind or something.

 ## Alright alright, how do I run this?